-When your organization has new monitor alerts to review, your designated users will receive email notification informing you to log-in to VendorProof to review your alerts.
+When your organization has new monitor alerts to review, your designated users will receive email notifications informing you to log-in to VendorProof to review your alerts.

 To review your newest alerts, begin by clicking on the red or yellow number displayed on your dashboard.
-You can also access this information by clicking directly to the Vendor tab and filtering your exclusion status to Red or Yellow.
+You can also access this information by clicking directly on the Vendor tab and filtering your monitor status to Red or Yellow.

-A Red alert represents a matched exclusion meaning our verification team have been able to make a definitive match of an exclusion to your vendor.
-Due to the time sensitive nature of matched exclusions, we call and email the designated users at your organization as soon as we receive this information.
+A Red alert represents a matched exclusion meaning our verification team has been able to make a definitive match of an exclusion to your vendor.
+Due to the time-sensitive nature of matched exclusions, we call and email the designated users at your organization as soon as we receive this information.

 VendorProof verifies all vendors against 2 federal and 42 state exclusion lists.
 For a complete list of exclusion sources, click here.